ProgrammerDan/arionum-java/arionum-miner/WINDOWS_INSTALL_GUIDE.md

   You'll now have a clone of the Aronium-miner on your PC.

-5. Important: Check system variables and see whether JAVA_HOME is registered as a system variable.
+5. **Important**: Check system variables and see whether JAVA_HOME is registered as a system variable.
     - Go to run, go to “Edit the system environment variables”
     - On the bottom click “Environment variables”
     - Bottom variables are the “System variables”